chzigotzky/kernels/README.md

-Linux kernels for the X1000 and X5000 PowerPC computers.
+Linux kernels for X1000 and X5000 PowerPC computers.